Bake it Forward with Biscochos + Video

 - While biscochos are baking, in a large mixing bowl, combine the sugar and cinnamon for the coating.
 Set aside.

 - After baking, place the warm biscochos in the cinnamon-sugar and coat.
-These cookies can be stored in freezer bags in the refrigerator or freezer.

 Video: Pure Cinematography / MUA: Vanessa Blanco / Art Direction and Decor: Barbara Shepherd, Karen, and Nadine / Calligraphy Artist: Rebecca Caridad / Production Assistants: Karen and Erlinda / Transportation: Toyota / Littleton Fire Fighters